 To nominate yourself or a colleague for the award, please complete the electronic form which will be sent out via email in late Spring or early Summer.
 The nomination consists of simple demographic questions and asks for a 250-word explanation of why the teaching innovation is worthy of award recognition.

-The ATSU Teaching & Learning Center (TLC) provides administrative oversight of the application and selection process including the call for proposals and the convening of the awards selection committee.
+The TLC provides administrative oversight of the application and selection process including distributing the call for proposals and convening the award selection committee.
 Questions regarding the ATSU Innovation in Teaching for Learning Award should be directed to tlc@atsu.edu.

 2022